 As a nature person, sustainability is important to me.
 I don’t cut trees for my sculptures.
 I work with natural materials, and if I don’t (most strings for example), I reuse it multiple times and look for new uses of the material.

-I hope to make people watch, feel and marvel.
+I hope to make people watch, feel and wonder.